ignite/cli/docs/guide/loan.md

 ignite scaffold list loan amount fee collateral deadline state borrower lender --no-message
 ```

-Use the `--no-message` flag to disable CRUD messages in the scaffold.
+The `--no-message` flag disables CRUD messages in the scaffold.

 The data you store in an array-like data structure are the loans, with these parameters that are defined in the `Loan` message in `proto/loan/loan.proto`: